 When I drink spring water, straight from the source, I feel more energized, clearer-minded and my general health is better.
 I really believe in learning from personal experience, so if it is accessible to you, I highly suggest switching up regular tap water for spring water for a few weeks and seeing how you feel.
 Find A Spring also has a great video about the health and ecological benefits of spring water.

 I ended up with about 50 litres of cold, tasty water.
 I would have preferred to use large glass bottles, but these large plastic BPA-free jugs did the trick.
 Just taking the time to get fresh water to drink is an exciting first step.

-Where is the spring?
-Just 20 minutes drive outside of Ottawa, take Highway 5 North in Quebec into Wakefield.
+The spring is just a 20 minute drive outside of Ottawa, taking Highway 5 North in Quebec into Wakefield.
 The exit is just after the Giant Tiger on the right side of the highway, just before the end of the 5.
 If you miss that exit, as we did, take the next one and loop around through the town.
-The spring is on Chemin Valley, just outside of the town's centre, and is very visible on the south side of the road.
+The spring is on Chemin Valley, just outside of the town’s centre, and is very visible on the south side of the road.

 Wakefield is a vibrant little town on the currently frozen Gatineau River.
 There a number of tiny cafes, shops and the popular Black Sheep Inn, which draws some big name bands, especially in the summer.
 It is definitely worth a visit.